naikok/symfony-dockerized/README.md

 1) First of all, clone this repository from https://github.com/naikok/symfony-dockerized.git

-2) Once is done, get into the symfony-dockerized folder that has been already created and remove the folder symfony (here goes the project).
-After that, (within the symfony-dockerized folder) clone the repository symfony app project from https://github.com/naikok/symfony and you will see a new folder symfony created.
+2) Once is done, get into the symfony-dockerized folder that has been already created and remove the folder symfony that comes with the repo (here goes the project).
+After that, (within the symfony-dockerized folder) clone the repository project from https://github.com/naikok/symfony and you will see a new folder symfony created with all its files.

 3) Wake up docker!
-You will see a file run.sh within the symfony-dockerized folder.
-Execute it via command line.
+You will see a file called "run.sh" within the symfony-dockerized folder.
+Execute the bash code for waking   up all docker containers and execute as root: sudo sh run.sh

-  Execute the bash code for waking up all docker containers and execute as root: sudo sh run.sh (Wake up all required containers to make it work)
+  (Wake up all required containers to make it work)

 4) Once is finished, get access to the symfony container php.
 In order to to do this: